nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-revised.md

 1. **Density Gradient Coefficient (α)**: The slope of the regression line through local minima in the density-distance curve, measured in units per kilometer.
 This value indicates how rapidly urban density decreases with distance from centers.

+   The α coefficient provides a quantitative measure of urban compactness, analogous to the exponential decay parameter in Clark's urban density model [17], but adapted for multi-modal satellite data.
+Steeper gradients (more negative α values) typically indicate more compact urban forms with rapid density decreases moving away from centers.

 2. **Minimum Effective Distance (LD)**: The distance at which urban density reaches a target threshold value considered minimal for efficient public transport service.
+This is calculated as the x-intercept of the regression line at the target density.

+   This metric directly relates to Newman and Kenworthy's [28] and Cervero and Guerra's [29] findings on minimum density thresholds for viable public transport.
+It represents the effective radius within which public transport service is likely to be efficient based on density patterns.

 ### 3.4 Urban Morphology Classification